 The seminary faculty will work with students in a number of ways to evaluate their competency for ministry.
 The students will have the opportunity to do self-evaluation as well as to receive formative evaluation from faculty advisors.
 There are a variety of questionnaires and interviews faculty use to gather information which can be helpful to the student and the seminary for assessing both the students’ competency in ministry formation and the seminary’s role in that process.Degree Candidacy

-In the students’ final year, the faculty also do a summative ministry competency evaluation of students preparing to graduate and make a recommendation indicating readiness for ministry in a faculty meeting where SCC student representatives are also present.
+In the students’ final year, the faculty also do a summative ministry competency evaluation or competency in their chosen field of study for students preparing to graduate and make a recommendation indicating readiness for ministry in a faculty meeting where SCC student representatives are also present.

 Moving from Certificate to Degree